Electric car maker Coda files for bankruptcy

 The filing with U.S. Bankruptcy Court in Delaware will allow the Los Angeles company to exit the auto sector and refocus on energy storage, a far less capital-intensive business.
 The company uses the same technology it used in cars to build systems for utilities and building operators to store power.

-Coda raised over $300 million in private funding during its brief history from high profile names like former Treasury Secretary Henry Paulson and Limited Brands LTD.N Chief Executive Les Wexner.
-Now, a group of lenders led by Fortress Investment Group LLC (FIG.N) will seek to acquire the company for just $25 million through the bankruptcy process.
+A group of lenders led by Fortress Investment Group LLC (FIG.N) plan to extend debtor-in-possession financing and will seek to acquire the company for $25 million through the bankruptcy process, Coda said in a statement.

-The company launched its five-passenger electric car in California a year ago, delivering a range of 125 miles on a single charge.
-The $37,250 vehicle was criticized for its no-frills styling and low crash safety rating, and its short lifespan also included a recall due to faulty airbags.
+Coda launched its five-passenger electric car in California a year ago, delivering a range of 125 miles on a single charge.
+The $37,250 vehicle was criticized for its no-frills styling, and its short history also included a recall due to faulty airbags.

-Consumers have been slow to gravitate toward electric vehicles due to their high cost, and fears about their driving range.
+Consumers have been slow to gravitate toward electric vehicles (EVs) as a result of their high cost, and fears about their driving range.

 Tesla has put thousands of cars on the road, but Fisker is considering a bankruptcy filing.
 Fisker’s lithium-ion battery maker, A123 Systems Inc, filed for bankruptcy late last year.